AtelierArith/PlutoMonacoEditor.jl/README.md

 ## Description

-[This repository](https://github.com/AtelierArith/PlutoMonacoEditor.jl) provides an editor for writing non-Julia source code on top of the Pluto Notebook.
+[This repository](https://github.com/AtelierArith/PlutoMonacoEditor.jl) provides an editor for writing non-Julia source code that can be used with `@bind` in [Pluto.jl](https://plutojl.org/).
 This editor is the [Monaco Editor](https://github.com/microsoft/monaco-editor) itself.
 If you want to write code on top of Pluto Notebook for non-Julia source code, try this repository.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/531961f8-228a-4fbb-9ea7-2c82c94810ac">